 If you have a broken water main line, you will have all the water you could ever want in the wrong places and at the wrong time.
 This is how many basements flood, and it can quickly turn a yard into a swamp.
 If you have a damage main water line, it’s a job best tackled by a professional local plumber

 .
 Here are three signs to look out for that could mean that you need a main water line installation or a repair.
-What is a Mains Water Line?

 The is the main line that connects your home to a source of public water or a well.
 Most municipal water sources are supplied from a pipe that is located under your street.
 That pipe branches at your home, and the water is fed into your main water line.
 Once the water hits your home, it’s fed to the various faucets and fixtures in your home by your plumbing system.
 If the water main is broken, you may quickly find that your home is thoroughly flooded.
 If you’re home, it’s essential to get the main shutoff valve turned off as soon as possible.
 This is often located in your home, or it could be situated next to the water meter outside.